-This moist, quick cherry bread recipe is perfect for any time of the day.
-It is a one-bowl bread or loaf cake recipe that can be made with fresh, frozen, or canned cherries.
+This moist and easy cherry bread is perfect for any time of the day.
+It is a simple one-bowl loaf cake that can be made with fresh, frozen, or canned cherries.

 Jump to recipe